-Communication will consider the school community (e.g. staff, families, students, vendors, community) and the needs of each audience when creating informational materials.
-These materials will include but are not limited to the creation of sample messages/letters for COVID-19 cases or potential cases, and instructional communications that address daily screening procedures, hand washing, and the use and care of face coverings.
-(Samples should be ready to go prior to the opening of buildings.)
+The CVES Communication Team will consider the school community (e.g., staff, families, students, vendors, community) and the needs of each audience when creating informational materials.
+These materials will include but are not limited to the creation of sample messages/letters for COVID-19 cases or potential cases, and instructional communications that address daily screening procedures, hand washing, and the use and care of face coverings (samples should be ready to go prior to the 2021-2022 school year).
 Utilize communication methods generally used by CVES to inform the school community.
 Information should be dispersed in a variety of platforms that could include:

-- CVES website
+- □ CVES website

-- Call list/ROBO Call
+- □ Call list/ROBO Call

 - Email blast

 - Online training

-- Correspondence (letters) to homes
+- □ Correspondence (letters) to homes

-- CVES social media accounts
+- □ CVES social media accounts

-- Town Hall Meetings (Zoom, WebEx, Google Classroom, etc.)
+- □ Town Hall Meetings (Zoom, WebEx, Google Classroom, etc.)

 Clear messaging will be prepared and consistently communicated before re-entry, on the first day, during the first week, through Open House's (to extend communication), and throughout the first month.
-Minimum monthly communication should provide information on the following topics:
+Regular communication will provide information on one or more of the following topics:

-- Who to contact with questions, concerns or suggestions? - Empower people to make a positive difference related to the health of the school community and communicate the expectation for them to do so - The facts as we currently know them (NYSDOH, CDC) - The importance of social distancing, monitoring symptoms of COVID-19 and when to stay home

-- Share and reinforce protocols for entrance screening for staff, visitors, and students. - Review process for staff calling in sick.
-Constant reminders for staff to stay home if they feel sick - Encourage following new social distancing in bathrooms, break rooms, hallways, etc. Installing social distancing markers on the floors, etc. - Practice proper hand hygiene.
+- □ Whom to contact with questions, concerns or suggestions - □ Empower people to make a positive difference related to the health of the school community and communicate the expectation for them to do so - □ The facts as we currently know them (NYSDOH, CDC) - The importance of social distancing, monitoring symptoms of COVID-19 and when to stay home - □ Share and reinforce protocols for entrance screening for staff, visitors, and students. - □ Review process for staff calling in sick.
+Constant reminders for staff to stay home if they feel sick - □ Encourage following new social distancing in bathrooms, break rooms, hallways, etc. Installing social distancing markers on the floors, etc. - Practice proper hand hygiene.
 Staff can use hand sanitizer but hand washing with soap and water for at least 20 seconds is still more effective.
-Hand sanitizer works best on clean hands - Encourage and practice proper respiratory etiquette (i.e. coughing or sneezing into your elbow if a tissue is not available) - Encouraging personal responsibility for yourself and your work area; - Educating the school community on CVES policies/procedures including how to properly wear and dispose of a face mask/respirator
+Hand sanitizer works best on clean hands

+- □ Encourage and practice proper respiratory etiquette (i.e. coughing or sneezing into your elbow if a tissue is not available) - □ Encouraging personal responsibility for yourself and your work area; - □ Educating the school community on CVES policies/procedures including how to properly wear and dispose of a face mask/respirator